Weddings

 Work friends speak on the professionalism (or happy unprofessionalism) that comes with becoming an adult and starting in the workforce.

-Like me putting the pieces to the couple’s story, the parents light up in joy, meeting their child’s friends, who’s names they heard for so long, for the first time.
+Like me putting the pieces to the couple’s story, the parents meets many of their child’s friends, whose names they heard for so long, for the first time.

-At this point in time, they are also brought into their child’s story, one that wasn’t completely privy to them as their kid moved out and become their own person.
+They’re brought into their child’s story, one that wasn’t completely privy to them as their kid moved out and became their own person.

 On the flip side, I find it pretty rare to interact at all with a friend’s family.
 Similar to the parents, I hear mentions, but never actually meet them in person.